Official websites use .mil

 Your Authorization must be approved for you to be able to create a voucher.
 If the amend link was selected on the Authorization, have that document approved and you will be able to create a Voucher.
 If the authorization was approved but you still can’t do a voucher, contact your ODTA.

-How much time do I have to do a voucher once I return?
+How much time do I have to submit a voucher once I return?

 How long will it take from the time I submit my voucher for me to get paid?

-Your unit has 2 working days to forward the voucher to Disbursing or TECOM (Level 30).
+Your unit has 2 working days to either return a voucher to you for correction or forward the voucher to Disbursing or TECOM for approval (Level 30) once signed.
 Level 30 has 10 working days to approve the voucher.
 Once the voucher is approved by Level 30, it can take up to 3 business days for payment to be made.

 What do I do if I receive an email from DTS stating my voucher was returned?